 Are you syncing lots of files into your Koofr account?
-Do you sometimes want to exclude some of them from sync for whatever reason?
+Do you sometimes want to exclude some of them from syncing or ignore a certain file type for whatever reason?
 You can simply do that with a .syncignore file you create in the root of your sync folder in the Koofr desktop app.
 Read on and find out more.

 How does the .syncignore file work?